Profile: Bo Xilai

-Mr Bo, 63, was the party chief of Chongqing in south-western China and a member of the powerful politburo - one of the 25 most senior party officials in the country.
+Bo, 64, was the party chief of Chongqing in south-western China and a member of the powerful politburo - one of the 25 most senior party officials in the country.

 Charismatic and suave, he was a prominent figure who enjoyed being in the limelight, a trait that set him apart from other Chinese politicians.

-But his fall began in February, when his former chief of police in Chongqing, Wang Lijun, spent a day at a US consulate in Chengdu.
+But he fell from power amid a scandal that emerged in February 2012, when his former chief of police in Chongqing, Wang Lijun, spent a day at a US consulate in Chengdu.

-Like Xi Jinping, who is expected to become China's next leader, Bo Xilai is a "princeling" - someone who hails from China's elite political circles.
+Like Xi Jinping, who became China's leader in late 2012, Bo Xilai is a "princeling" - someone who hails from China's elite political circles.

 Their fathers were Mao Zedong's comrades and later served under Deng Xiaoping as top officials.